haoligit/P2_Traffic_signs_classifier/Traffic_signs_recognition_report.md

 The data comes into 3 sets, training set, validation set and testing set.
 The basic statistics about the data set are summarized below.

 * The size of training set is 34799
+* The size of training set is 4410
 * The size of test set is 12630
 * The shape of a traffic sign image is 32x32x3
 * The number of unique classes/labels in the data set is 43